pengyue2/pengyue2.github.io/mgsv.md

 Enemy AI operates within a persistent revenge system.
-Over time, enemies adapt their equipment and behavior based on observed player tendencies, such as increased helmet usage in response to frequent headshots.[^1]
+Over time, enemies adapt their equipment and behavior based on observed player tendencies, such as increased helmet usage in response to frequent headshots, and increased nightvision guggle usage in response to frequent mission time choice at night.[^1]

 [^1]: Detailed mechanics are documented on the MGSV Wiki: https://metalgear.fandom.com/wiki/Revenge_System_(enemy_preparedness)